 It appears as though there has been a veritable dearth of dessert-centric recipes added to this blog in the past month.
 Though it is true that my taste for the savoury is far more prevalent than my sweet tooth, such an oversight shouldn’t go unchecked for too long.
 After all, the food blogging community appears to be primarily composed of the fairer sex and we all know how much you lot enjoy a jolly good cake or cookie – not that you or I would usually admit to such a slanderous remark being founded in truth.
 Anyway, it is clearly my place to apologies for my collective gender for the lack of frugal desserts – I’m truly sorry.

-It is officially a year since FrugalFeeding opened its e-pages for “business”.
+As I recently just took some time to learn about coffee preparation and its officially a year since FrugalFeeding opened its e-pages for “business”.
 So, I thought I’d mark the occasion with a suitably successful and enormously delicious coffee and walnut cake.
 To be honest, gushing about how much I’ve loved blogging is neither British, nor is it me.
 So, we shall forgo such sickening pleasantries.
 After all, I wouldn’t want to disappoint you “yanks” by omitting both my British personality and all the frightfully offensive colloquialisms that go hand-in-hand with it.
 In all seriousness, I am pleasantly surprised that FrugalFeeding has proved quite so popular – it is quite a shock to me that it has made it this far.
 Here’s to yet another frugal year!

 Hello!
 I'm Nick, frugal food enthusiast and curator of frugalfeeding, a food blog about eating good, well-sourced food as economically as possible.